 We now present the predictions we test, and the theories they bear on.
-On the theory that the CFS constrained seeing which side the naked images were at objective threshold, subjects should be at chance at indicating which side the naked image was.
-On the theory that the CFS rendered knowledge of the side subliminal, then even if subjects are above objective threshold, they should be at subjective threshold in indicating which side the image was on.
+On the theory that the CFS constrained seeing which side the naked images were at the objective threshold, subjects should be at chance at indicating which side the naked image was.
+On the theory that the CFS rendered knowledge of the side subliminal, then even if subjects are above the objective threshold, they should be at the subjective threshold in indicating which side the image was on.

 On the theory that the images are actually attractive to subjects according to their sexuality, subjective ratings of the attractiveness of the images should follow sexual preferences, with, in particular, heterosexual people finding opposite sex images sexually attractive and same sex images sexually unattractive.
 (We do not guarantee we will collect enough data for homosexual participants.)

+On the theory that conscious perception allows the attentional shift to be overcome by the time the Gabor patch is to be judged, there should be no conscious priming.

 Given these manipulation checks are passed, we can test the main hypothesis.
-On the theory that attention can be drawn to subliminal images of the sex preferred by one’s sexuality, attentional priming should be above chance for each of heterosexual males and females, for the images of the opposite sex.
-Given the greater consistency of the attraction rather than repulsion effect in Jiang et al., we will only guarantee enough data for the attraction effect.
+On the theory that attention can be drawn to subliminal images of the sex preferred by one’s sexuality, attentional priming should be above chance for each heterosexual males and females for the images of the opposite sex.
+Given the greater consistency of the attraction rather than the repulsion effect in Jiang et al., we will only guarantee enough data for the attraction effect.

 Method